fivetran/dbt_salesforce_formula_utils/README.md

 ```
 **Args:**
 * `source_table` (required): The table with which you are joining the formula fields.
-* `source_name` (optional, default = `'salesforce'`): The dbt source containing the table you want to join with formula fields.
-Must also contain the `fivetran_formula` table.
+* `source_name` (optional, default = `'salesforce'`): The dbt source containing the table you want to join with formula fields (as defined [here](https://github.com/fivetran/dbt_salesforce_formula_utils/tree/main#step-3-define-required-source-tables)).
+Must contain the `fivetran_formula` and `fivetran_formula_model` tables.
 * `fields_to_include` (optional, default = `none`): If a users wishes to only run the formula fields macro for designated fields then they may be applied within this variable.
-This variable will ensure the model only generates the sql for the designated fields.
+This variable will ensure the model only generates the sql for the designated fields. `full_statement_version` **must** be `false` for this variable to work.
-* `full_statement_version` (optional, default = `true`): Allows a user to leverage the `fivetran_formula_table` version of the macro which will generate the formula fields via the complete sql statement, rather than individual formulas being generated within the macro.
+* `full_statement_version` (optional, default = `true`): Allows a user to leverage the `fivetran_formula_model` version of the macro which will generate the formula fields via the complete sql statement, rather than individual formulas being generated within the macro.
 * `using_quoted_identifiers` (optional, default = `false`): For warehouses with case sensitivity enabled this argument **must** be set to `true` in order for the underlying macros within this project to properly compile and execute successfully.
 * `materialization` (optional, default = `view`): By default the model will be materialized as a view.
 If you would like to materialize as a table, you can adjust using this argument.
 > Note: If you populate the `fields_to_include` argument then the package will exclusively look for those fields.
 If you have designated a field to be excluded within the `sfdc_exclude_formulas` variable, then this will be ignored and the field will be included in the final model.
 ----

 ## sfdc_formula_model_automation.sh ([source](sfdc_formula_model_automation.sh))
 This bash script is intended to be used in order to automatically create the desired salesforce models via the command line within your dbt project.
 This bash script will generate a model file within your dbt project that contains the [sfdc_formula_view](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/macros/sfdc_formula_view.sql) macro for the appropriately defined table(s).
 In order for this command to work you must be within the root directory of your dbt project.
+By default, the resultant models will run Option #1, but can be configured to run Options #2 and #3 by adding `full_statement_version=false` for both and the `fields_to_include` arguments for Option #3.

 **Usage:**
 ```bash